The Prado Museum, Royal Palace & Plaza Mayor

 DAY 1

 1. The Prado Museum, 2.
-The Retiro Park, 3.
+Retiro Park, 3.
 Gran Vía, 4.
 Shopping, 5.
 Teatro Flamenco Madrid

-How to include the Prado Museum, Royal Palace, Plaza Mayor and more when in Madrid for 3 days?
+How to include the Prado Museum, Royal Palace, Plaza Mayor and more when being in Madrid for 3 days?
 Madrid is history, culture, art, tapas, museums, parks, people – all with a touch of the particular charm, atmosphere and character found in the Spanish capital.

 If your stay in Madrid includes a Sunday, make Day 2 of this itinerary the Sunday – since you will then be able to experience the Sunday flea market El Rastro.